 Waiter: Picks up that fellow’s plate and puts it in front of the diner.

 By Girard’s lights, that’s a mean and dangerous streak in human nature.
 It makes us willing to make each other suffer — to be violent — to get the thing the other guy has.
 Not having that thing makes us anxious.
 Collectively it makes us angry and helps us form into violent mobs.
 The jargon for it is mimetic desire.

 Here’s a review of a bunch of books about social media by John Lanchester.
-He points out that Peter Thiel, a Girard fanboy who’s not a follower of Jesus, invested in FB because he saw the potential to exploit mimetic desire to build a business.
-Obviously, FB isn’t the first business to profit from mimetic desire: people famously killed each other to steal Nike Air Jordan shoes in the late 20th century, and the Spanish trashed Central America to get their gold for a period of hundreds of years.
+He points out that Peter Thiel, a Girard fanboy who’s more into Nietzsche than Jesus, invested in FB because he saw the potential to exploit mimetic desire to build a business.
+Obviously, FB isn’t the first business to profit from mimetic desire: people famously killed each other to steal Nike Air Jordan shoes in the late 20th century, and the Spanish trashed Central America to steal their gold for a period of hundreds of years.
 But still, FB has drawn in many people.